Graduate Academic and Degree Requirements

 Time Limit to Degree and Recency of Credit for Terminal Degree Programs

 The requirements for Ph.D. and Ed.D degrees at Texas A&M University-Corpus Christi must be completed within ten years subsequent to enrollment in the terminal degree program.
 The ten-year period begins with the first semester in which the student enrolls and is calculated from the date of degree conferral.
 Students have a maximum of five years to advance to candidacy and a maximum of 5 years from candidacy to successfully defend the dissertation.
 Students who exceed the candidacy deadline may request an extension.
 Candidacy extensions require strong justification in writing from the student and must include a plan for timely completion of the comprehensive examination, the proposal, and the final dissertation.
-The extension must be approved by the student's faculty advisor, the department chair, the College Dean, and the Graduate Dean.
+The extension must be approved by the student's faculty advisor, the department chair, the College Dean/School Director, and the Graduate Dean.
 Credit that is more than ten years old will not count toward a terminal degree.
 Exceptions will only be considered for courses completed at Texas A&M University-Corpus Christi and will require strong justification in writing from the student requesting the exception as well as a revalidation plan.
-Written approval from the major department chair, the Dean of the college from which the degree is offered, the Graduate Dean, and the Provost are required.
+Written approval from the major department chair, the Dean/Director of the college/school from which the degree is offered, the Graduate Dean, and the Provost are required.
 See the revalidation process below.

 Individual programs may have shorter time-to-degree requirements.
 Allowed time to candidacy and recency of credit may be impacted by program requirements.
 See particular program requirements in this catalog as well as program handbooks.